kkykkykky/HS2VR_CustomMapsFix/README.md

-# HS2_CustomMapsX
+# HS2VR_CustomMapsFix
- Patching for Custom HS2 H-Scene Maps
+Patching for Custom HS2 H-Scene Maps in VR

-***This is a work-in-progress and does not function properly at the moment.
-Use at your own risk.***
+This plugin enables custom maps made for HS2 H-Scenes to work in official VR.

 **Downlaod:**
- - N/A
+ - Get latest version from the Release page.

 **Installation:**
- - N/A
+ - Extract to your game folder or put the .dll file in Bepinex\plugins.

+ *Shoutout to 2155X once again for taeching me his secret tricks.*